The important thing is to keep on drawing when you start to paint. Never graduate from drawing.

 As a better introduction, there is a 12 page excerpt from the beginning of the story (non-spoiler) on the New York magazine web site (who now has a terrific regular practice of excerpting recent graphic novels on their Comics Page).
 There is also an interview with Kibuishi about the project on Newsarama.

-2 comments for Amulet, Book One: The Stonekeeper »
+Amulet, Book One: The Stonekeeper (Amazon link)

-1. Comment by mellody
+1. mellody Avatar

 i really love this book but i wonder if dere a second book i really wanna no how it end it most be cool to no. i lik the details in it the pictures were well draw and explain alot i got the main point fast it was cool reading it.